-Participants will see teaching demonstrations by Red River Valley Writing Project, a site of the National Writing Project, a 35-year-old organization dedicated to improving student writing through a model of “teachers teaching teachers.”
-It is a professional development network that serves teachers of writing at all grade levels, primary through university, and in all subjects.
+The Red River Valley Writing Project is a site of the National Writing Project, a 40-year-old organization dedicated to improving student writing through a model of “teachers teaching teachers.”
+The NWP is a professional development network that serves teachers of writing at all grade levels, primary through university, and in all subjects.
 The mission of the NWP is to improve student achievement by improving the teaching of writing and improving learning in the nation’s schools.

-- Participants will grow in understanding of teaching and learning writing through reading research and theory, reflecting upon their own writing processes and workshop experiences, and learning from other experienced teachers.
+- Participants will grow in the understanding of teaching and learning writing through reading current research and theory, reflecting upon their own writing processes and workshop experiences, and learning from other experienced teachers.

 - Participants will become familiar with a wide range of print and on-line materials for teacher development and instructional use.